Syphilis – Stages and Symptoms

 Occurs when an infected person does not receive medical treatment.
 During late stage syphilis the primary and secondary stage signs and symptoms are gone even though the infection remains in the body.

-Internally syphilis will begin to damage the organs, including:
+Tertiary syphilis will begin to damage the organs, including:

 - blood vessels